-BRETHREN, We thank you for the many Declarations of Respect you have given us, in this solemn Ree newal of our Treaties: We receive, and shall keep your String and Belts of Wampum, as Pledges of your Sincerity, and defire those we gave you may be carefully preferved, as Testimonies of ours.

-.
-In Answer to what you say about the Proprietaries.-They are all absent, and have taken the Keys of their Cheft with them; fo that we cannot, on their Behalf, enlarge the Quantity of Goods: Were they here, they might perhaps, be more generous; but we cannot be liberal for them.-The Government will, however, take vour Request into Consideration; and in Regard 6 to your Poverty, may perhaps make you a Prefent.
-I but just mention this now, intending to refer this Part of your Speech to be answered at our next Meeting. ' The Number of Guns, as well as every Thing elfe, answers exactly with the Particulars specified in your Deed of Conveyance, which is more than was agreed to be given you.
-It was your own Sentiments, that the Lands on the West-fide of Sasquahannah, were not so valuable as those on the East; and an Abatement was to be made, proportionable to the Difference in Value: But the Proprietor overlooked this, and ordered the full Quantity to be delivered, which you will · look on as a Favour.
+We thank you for the many Declarations of Respect you have given us, in this solemn Renewal of our Treaties: We receive, and shall keep your String and Belts of Wampum, as Pledges of your Sincerity, and desire those we gave you may be carefully preserved, as Testimonies of ours.
+In Answer to what you say about the Proprietaries.-They are all absent, and have taken the Keys of their Chest with them; so that we cannot, on their Behalf, enlarge the Quantity of Goods: Were they here, they might perhaps, be more generous; but we cannot be liberal for them.-The Government will, however, take your Request into Consideration; and in Regard to your Poverty, may perhaps make you a Present.
+I but just mention this now, intending to refer this Part of your Speech to be answered at our next Meeting.

-It is very true, that Lands are of late become "more valuable; but what raises their Value?
-Is it not entirely owing to the Industry and Labour " used by the white People, in their Cultivation and Improvement?
-Had not they come amongst wards you, these Lands would have been of no Use to you, any further than to maintain you.
-And is there not, now you have sold so much, enough left for all the Purposes of Living?-What you say of the Goods, that they are soon worn out, is applicable to every Thing; but you know very well, that they cost a great deal of Money; and the Value of Land is no more, than it is worth in · Money.
+The Number of Guns, as well as every Thing elfe, answers exactly with the Particulars specified in your Deed of Conveyance, which is more than was agreed to be given you.
+It was your own Sentiments, that the Lands on the West-side of Safquahannah, were not so valuable as those on the East; and an Abatement was to be made, proportionable to the Difference in Value: But the Proprietor overlooked this, and ordered the full Quantity to be delivered, which you will you, these Lands would have been of no Use to you, any further than to maintain you.
+And is there not, now you have fold fo much, enough left for all the Purpofes of Living?-What you fay of the Goods, that they are foon worn out, is applicable to every Thing; but you know very well, that they cost a great deal of Money; and the Value of Land is no more, than it is worth in Money.